cerner/fhir.cerner.com/content/millennium/dstu2.md

           "text": "Auth (Verified)"
         }

+## Filtered Data for Patient or Proxy Access

+When accessing data with a patient persona, some data may be filtered as compared to system or provider access.
+Resources with a status of “entered-in-error” will result in either some fields being filtered or returned with a [data absent reason](#handling-required-fields) with a valueCode of masked.
+Fields that may contain sensitive information will be filtered such as non-instructional notes.
+For proxy users, regulatory laws or policies may restrict parental or guardian access to adolescent health records and these regulations vary from state to state.

+## General Security Filtering

+Not all data can be accessed by all applications or users.
+Encounter or organization security, privileges, and preference may filter data based on the build in the domain.

 ## HTTP Verbs

 Where possible, the FHIR<sup>®</sup> standard strives to use appropriate HTTP verbs for each action.